leoheck/kiri/README.md

-# Kicad Revision Inspector (KiRI)
+# KiCad Revision Inspector (KiRI)

-KiRI started as a script to experiment having a visual diff tool for Kicad projects.
+KiRI started as a script to experiment having a visual diff tool for KiCad projects including schematics and layouts.
 After some time, it became an interesting and it is still being updated.

-Currently projects made with Kicad 5, 6 and 7 are supported.
+Currently, KiRi supports KiCad >= 5.

-KiRi uses internally existing tools to export schematics and layout to SVG images that can be later compared.
+Internally it uses existing tools to generate svg images of schematics and layouts to be compared.

-So, when exporting schematics pages to SVG images:
+In this way, when exporting schematics, if:

-- if Kicad 7 is installed, the new `kicad-cli` is used for both projects made with Kicad 6 and 7
+- KiCad 7/8 is installed, the `kicad-cli` is used.
-- if Kicad 6 is installed, schematics are exported using [xdotool](https://github.com/jordansissel/xdotool) on Linux/Windows and [cliclick](https://github.com/BlueM/cliclick) on macOS, using the GUI.
+- KiCad 6 is installed (which does not have `kicad-cli` available), schematics are exported using [xdotool](https://github.com/jordansissel/xdotool) on Linux/Windows and [cliclick](https://github.com/BlueM/cliclick) on macOS, using the GUI.
+This method is far from the ideal and it is not recommended.
-- if Kicad 5 is installed, [Plotgitsch](https://github.com/jnavila/plotkicadsch) and `plotgitsch` are used to export the schematics
+- KiCad 5 is installed or if the projects is based on KiCad 5, [plotkicadsch/plotgitsch](https://github.com/jnavila/plotkicadsch) are used to export the schematics.

-When exporting the layout layers in SVG images:
+However, When exporting the layout layers:

-- [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff) is used for all supported Kicad versions using `pcbnew` library available in python. `kicad-cli` is not used on Kicad 6 and 7 projects because it is slower than the python script since each layer has to be exported individually and this tool cannot do that at once.
+- [Kicad-Diff](https://github.com/Gasman2014/KiCad-Diff) is used for all supported KiCad versions using `pcbnew` library available in python.
+It is also possible to use `kicad-cli` to export the layout layers however this process is slower than using Kicad-Diff.

 ## KiRI Installation